 Try to reduce your weight to an optimal level before conceiving.

 Obesity is now at an unprecedented high incidence in the community and is an increasing problem.
 Being overweight was much less common in past generations in the western world and is much less common today in communities in the world that do not have western diets.
-The problem is largely due to the nature of food and drink most popularly ingested by an increasing number of people and the size of the portions.
+The problem is largely due to the nature of food and drinks most popularly ingested by an increasing number of people and the size of the portions.

 There is both ease of access and clever, nutritionally misleading advertising of the fast food, junk food and soft drink companies to contend with.
 As well, it is very hard to buy healthy food in supermarkets today.
 Food and drink manufacturers have added so many unhealthy chemicals and other additives (such as sugar) to their products, to entice you to buy their products and to want more of them.
 Food advertising in the media and labelling is usually misleading and often gives the public a false impression that that product is of nutritional value when it is not and that by consuming it you are having a healthy diet.

 You need to start with the premise that the agenda of the companies that make food and beverage products is to do whatever they can to get you to buy their products and that most cannot be believed or trusted.
 You need to take responsibility for your health and know what is in the food you are eating and drinking, and whether it is good for you, without relying on information from manufacturers’ advertising and labelling.
 You need to develop a level of expertise in nutrition and how to read ingredients, etc. There is a huge amount of good information on the internet.
 You will need to be able to filter it so you don’t believe someone’s drivel.
 Try to have more fresh produce that you prepare yourself.
 To say that you are too busy and so only have time for fast food will be to detriment of your health.
 Fad diets don’t work.
-It needs to be a lifestyle change not a diet.
+It needs to be a lifestyle change, not a diet.
 After all, it has been your present lifestyle that got you to the weight you are now.

 The obesity problem is also due to people being less active than in the past.
-But, if you want to lose weight, you will do so by focussing on diet with exercise rather than exercise alone.
+But, if you want to lose weight, you will do so by focussing on a diet with exercise rather than exercise alone.

 Some overweight patients tell me “I have always been overweight and I have tried to lose weight over the years”.
 If your mother was overweight then you are more likely to have chemical modification of your genetic makeup (called ‘epigenetics’) that predisposes you to being overweight.
 As well, you are more predisposed if your mother put on excessive weight in her pregnancy with you and/or you were given the wrong types and possibly excessive portions of food/drink when in infancy and childhood.
 As well, people have different metabolic rates.
-You may have a slower metabolism, which will predispose you to gaining weight more easily than someone with a faster metabolism.
+You may have a slower metabolism, which will predispose you to gain weight more easily than someone with a faster metabolism.

 With consideration of epigenetics, the chemical modification of your genetic makeup that predisposes you and your children and grandchildren to being overweight, the future can be changed by you if you can win the battle and have an optimal weight.
 By doing so, you are helping to protect your children and your grandchildren from having an obesity problem.
 It is important that you win this battle not only for your own health’s sake but also for the sake of the health of your children and future generations.